jxjo/PlanformCreator2/README.md

 * VLM - for calculation of the lift distribution the Python VLM implementation [Panel Aero](https://github.com/DLR-AE/PanelAero) is used as the core module - thanks to Arne Voß (DLR)

 * UI-Framework - base classes and a little framework to ease the implementation of forms based on `Widgets` and `Diagrams`.
-Plots in `Diagrams` are handled by `Artists` where each of them viszualizes certain data aspects of a planform.
+Plots in `Diagrams` are handled by `Artists` where each of them visualizes certain data aspects of a planform.
 The base classes are imported from the  [Airfoil Editor](https://github.com/jxjo/AirfoilEditor) project as a Git subtree

 * Application - `App_Main` and view `Panels` to handle presentation and user interaction